 Nowadays, there are lots of different online therapy providers to choose from.
 One option that you may be considering is BetterHelp.
 But it can be tough to figure out whether this is actually the right online therapy service for your unique needs.

 That’s why we’ve put together the following BetterHelp review.
 It contains everything that you need to know about BetterHelp so that you can decide whether it’s the right company for you.
 Keep reading to learn more.

 BetterHelp stands out from other online therapy services in a few key ways.
 First, the company is one of the largest providers of online mental health services in existence.
-There are more than 25,000 therapists located across the United States in all 50 states that work with BetterHelp.
+There are nearly 30,000 therapists located across the United States in all 50 states that work with BetterHelp.
 That makes it pretty easy to find one who aligns with your unique preferences and needs.

 Independent research labs have also confirmed that BetterHelp can be a super-effective way to work towards improved mental health.
 For example, the Berkeley Well-Being Institute found that the company is as effective as face-to-face counseling.
 The study found that 98% of BetterHelp users made significant progress, 70% showed reduced depression symptoms, and 94% preferred BetterHelp to face-to-face counseling.